HaloSPV3/Gemini/hxe/src/readme.txt

   Configuration    Represents the loader.bin binary, which SPV3 uses to
                    store the user preferences for its post-processing features, and for kernel options.

+  Manifest         Represents the manifest that contains metadata for
+                   the compiled & installed assets.
+This permits HXE to install packages and verify the files on loading.
   ---------------------------------------------------------------------

 Documentation on any of the aforementioned files can be found in the doc